 Cui Yan (Chen Style Tai Chi Chuan)

-He has speaking engagements around the world every year and lectures regularly at the New England School of Acupuncture, Societal Italiana de Cinese Agopunctura in Italy, the Academy of Chinese Healing Arts in Switzerland and Academy of Classical Chinese Medicine, Ireland.
+He has speaking engagements around the world every year and lectures regularly at the Academy of Classical Chinese Medicine, Ireland.
+Daoist Healing Arts, Asheville, North Carolina, American University of Complementary Medicine in Los Angeles, New England School of Acupuncture, Societal Italiana de Cinese Agopunctura in Italy, and the Academy of Chinese Healing Arts in Switzerland

 He was the first non-physician to be approved by the American Medical Association (AMA) to confer Continuing Medical Education Units (CMEUs) in courses/seminars to physicians.